-- King Street Cookies (Dairy equipment products can be served on meat days) - Krispy Kreme Doughnuts (from Savannah Highway location only) - Entenmanns Products - Hershey's or Nestles Products
+- Krispy Kreme Doughnuts (from Savannah Highway location only)

+- Entenmanns Products

+- Hershey's or Nestles Products

 All food or drinks being served to our students or staff must be brought to the office prior to being delivered to a classroom, kitchen, or Staff Lounge.
+Please notify the school at least 24 hours in advance when dropping off treats.